botwiki/botwiki.org/content/projects/index.md

 # [¶](#contact){.pilcrow} Contact {#contact}

-If you'd like to get in touch, feel free to email [stefan@fourtonfish.com](mailto:stefan@fourtonfish.com) or reach to him [on Twitter](https://twitter.com/fourtonfish).
+If you'd like to get in touch, feel free to email [stefan@fourtonfish.com](mailto:stefan@fourtonfish.com) or reach out to him [on Twitter](https://twitter.com/fourtonfish).